2017 Savings and Debt Summit

 - how a user-led approach might influence savings product design to maximise the benefit of every £1 saved;

 - considering the suitability and usefulness of creative solutions to support savings offered in the market at present (including innovations in FinTech and savings apps).

-This event will however, also look to bring into the discussion the important issue of debt management in the context of financial resilience, exploring issues including:
+The event also looked to bring into the discussion the important issue of debt management in the context of financial resilience, exploring issues including:

 - what are current best practices in debt management; and

 - developing financial capability when in debt (in the context of the Standard Financial Statement).

 A key aim of the event was to bring together both sides of the financial well-being equation which for those on lower incomes can prove a difficult balance to strike in practice.